Bira/octopus-carnival/_drafts/wir-mm2-4e-dragon-gold.md

 ## The Lore

 Gold dragons are among the most powerful children of Io, with the oldest of them being among the most dangerous creatures in existence.
-And yet they're also among the dragons who most enjoy the company of mortals.
+And yet they're among the dragons who most enjoy the company of mortals.
 I guess a lot of the "scholarly metallic dragon" stereotype comes from them.

 Their preferred terrain are plains or rolling hills, but that's a secondary concern.
 Proximity to a sapient society, or to some great source of magic, are